malkusch/km200/README.md

 Code wise this API is thread safe, it is highly recommended to not use it concurrently.
 Your KM200 gateway itself is not thread safe.
-In order to protect users from wrong usage, this API will serialize all requests, i.e. concurrent requests will not happen concurrently.
+In order to protect users from wrong usage, this API will serialize all requests, i.e. concurrent requests will happen sequentially.

 ## License